sayanarijit/RESTEasyCLI/docs/files_explained.md

 # Workspace Files Explained

-All the files that may reside in a workspace or `~/.recli` or `/etc/recli` are metioned below.
+All the files that may reside in a workspace or `~/.recli` or `/etc/recli` are explained here.

 By default *recli* searches for each file in following order: `.` > `~/.recli` > `/etc/recli` and reads whatever it finds first.